ramsysproject/parser/README.md

 # parser
 **Web Server Access Log Parser**

 This application reads a Web Server logs, parses and persists entries into a Database.
 At this moment it´s working with an H2 Database for dev purposes and MySQL connector for Prod.
+It is a CLI Interface application that displays the result in console, indicating which ip addresses have surpassed a given request threshold for a period of time.
+That information is also stored in the DB as a restriction row.

 The application by default runs in port 8090.
 There are several ways to execute it: